 The A.A.
-"Red" Emmerson Advanced Wood Products Laboratory--currently under construction at Oregon State University - will be a world-class timber engineering facility dedicated to furthering research, innovation and collaboration across disciplines and professions in the timber design, engineering, fabrication and construction sector.
-The building, part of the OSU College of Forestry’s Oregon Forest Science Complex, will serve as the new headquarters of TDI and will help to facilitate advancement of the timber sector through applied research, product development, testing, and professional education.
+"Red" Emmerson Advanced Wood Products Laboratory--recently completed at Oregon State University's Oregon Forest Science Complex--is a world-class timber engineering facility dedicated to furthering research, innovation and collaboration across disciplines and professions in the timber design, engineering, fabrication and construction sector.
+The building serves as the headquarters for TallWood Design Institute and is intended to facilitate advancement of the timber sector through applied research, product development, testing, and professional education.

-The laboratory will house two distinct technical functions:
+The laboratory houses two distinct technical functions:

 - A structural testing bay, complete with a 25' tall, 4' thick reaction wall capable of testing structures up to three stories high, and a 60' X 80' strong floor (one of the largest strong wall/floor systems related to wood and timber research in the U.S.)

 - An advanced wood products manufacturing bay, outfitted with state-of-the-art fabrication equipment, including a Minda 8 x 10-foot CLT press, a large 5-axis CNC fabrication machine, and a high-accuracy Kuka robot mounted on a linear track system.
 The Uniteam UT-9 CNC is capable of working with mass timber panels up to 29 feet in length and 10 feet in width, as well as straight curved beams